Nutzzz/SpinnakerAdventure/README.md

 *Amazon* was purchased from Michael Crichton as a mostly complete game, though at that point it was based on his book, *Congo*.
 However, Crichton didn't realize that when he sold the movie rights, he had actually sold all adaptation rights.
 The *Congo* movie wouldn't actually be released until 1995.

-So the game's setting was changed from Africa to South America, and the ape that could use sign language was changed to a talking parrot.
+So the game's setting was changed at the last minute from Africa to South America, and the ape that could use sign language was changed to a talking parrot.
 There were some oversights, like the inclusion of an incident involving hippopotamuses; hippos are not native to South America (though some escaped into the wilds from the notorious Pablo Escobar's zoo in the '90s)!

 The game was written in Apple assembly, and was released in its native form, and I'm unable to dump the file contents; presumably the pictures are included in the binary.
 The other ports were adapted into SAS but from what I've read some features were apparently lost in translation.

 The text was in all-caps (ungh!), and the initial ports to Commodore and IBM were as well.
-Thankfully, they fixed this on the Atari and Macintosh ports.
+Thankfully, they fixed this for the Atari and Macintosh ports.

 ### Other non-SAS games